mvolkmann/blog/src/hyperscript.md

 <script src="https://unpkg.com/hyperscript.org@0.9.12"></script>
 ```

+Version 0.9.12 was released in October 2023.

 ## Using

 To use \_hyperscript, add an attribute to HTML elements
 whose name is an underscore.
+The names `script` and `data-script` can also be used.
 For example:

 ```html